asphyxia ain’t my kink…

 Not this time.

 This time I woke up at about 2 am with my air supply almost completely clogged.
 It had never been THAT tight before.
 I had never before felt like choking.
-Real choking.
+Suffocating.
 Not the slightly odd sensation of thin air @5.000m above sea level or the cramped feeling after diving in a cold pool or the cold shower after sauna.

 Nope, not getting enough air through your windpipe AND the asthma-like feeling of not getting that bit you sucked in before, out again.

 I got up from bed in full panic mode2.

 What to do?
 Call an ambulance?
 Or try to get through with it?